NatSWE/nathaliaportfolio/README.md

 ## Purpose 🧐
 What do you want people to find when they Google you?

+I wanted people to see I'm a software engineer focus on font end dev

 What do you want someone's first impression of you to be?

+I'm a deatailed oriented

 Your portfolio is the portal to your professional online presence.

 It consolidates the content you've created on multiple platforms and presents it in digest form, making it easier for future employers to learn more about you.